matthias-baur/mssopython/README.txt

 ###  Dependencies   ###
 #######################

+- NumPy, SciPy and matplotlib

-This code uses the PyGSL Python wrapper package for GSL functions, and in particular the confluent hypergeometric U function from it.
+- This code uses the PyGSL Python wrapper package for GSL functions, and in particular the confluent hypergeometric U function from it.
 Link: https://github.com/pygsl/pygsl

 Note that PyGSL needs to be built with special functions enabled (testing build) otherwise the code won't work!